Eldiabel/nerdsheet/README.md

 # Nerdsheet CSS

-Nerdsheet allows you to set simple styling to elements with just a few shorthand classes
+Nerdsheet allows you to simply set expressive styling to elements with just a few shorthand classes

 ## Code Example